-It sounds like an altruistic Catholic term, “Social Justice”.
+“Social Justice” sounds like an altruistic Catholic term.
 Didn't the Lord say take care of the poor?
 Certainly he did!
 So why do so many faithful Catholics cringe when they hear the term "social justice"?
+It is because it no longer means “taking care of the poor,” but rather its aim is to neuter the hierarchy of the Church, and to create a socialist society based on the “best of what Marx believed.”
+This is at the heart of the Canadian “Development and Peace” (D&P) and the US Catholic Relief Services philosophies.

-The short answer is that Social Justice is a great Catholic virtue, proposed by several Popes, but that forces in the Church who are working against the Magisterium have hijacked the term to propose a very different model.
-One that is in stark contrast to the valid proposals of the Popes.
+Social Justice is a great Catholic virtue, proposed by several Popes, but forces in the Church who are working against the Magisterium have manipulated the term to propose a very different model, which is in stark contrast to the valid proposals of the Popes.
 Luckily, Catholic theology cannot be defined by renegade liberation theologians, it has always been defined by Rome.

 “Catholic” Liberation Theology began in Latin America with a book by Gustavo Gutierrez in 1973, in response to a dire situation where many bishops were in the back pocket of a corrupt “capitalistic” government.
 It seemed to Gutierrez that the only way to get workers the rights they deserved was to undermine the authority of government and the church, where many bishops were part of the social elite.